minjechoi/relationships/README.md

 ### 3. Download their interactions by running `python collect-from-twitter.py`.
 The interactions will be stored in `data/sample_outputs.json`.

+### 4. Alternative: if you have data of the dyad interactions
+You have to change the data as the same format as `data/train-data-camera-ready.json.gz`.
+1. The file should be gzip-zipped
+2. Each line should be a json object that contains the interactions between the dyads

-### 4. Infer the relationships with the model using the following code.
+### 5. Infer the relationships with the model using the following code.
 ```
 CUDA_VISIBLE_DEVICES=0 python run.py \
     --do_predict --predict_batch_size=16 --accelerator gpu \